gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Sergeant Dorbu," Indy continued in a this-is-how-it's-going-to-be voice that left no room for disagreement,
-"Do you promise that you and your men will take no action against His Majesty while you're our guests?"
+"Do you promise that you and your men will take no action against His Highness while you're our guests?"

 "You have my word, honored," the sergeant said.